 - 3.78 In industries with high sunk costs such as telecommunications, vertical mergers can also help reduce the risk of investment.
-For example, a provider of telecommunications services carried over someone else's network may wish to integrate with upstream network operation in order to reduce the risk of being held captive by the network owner. - 3.79 More fundamentally, a vertical merger is less likely to be anti-competitive than a horizontal merger because in a vertical merger, the two merging firms will generally supply complementary products whereas in a horizontal merger the parties will supply substitute products in the same market. - 3.80 There are two main possible theories of harm for unilateral effects under a vertical merger.
-Competitors at a downstream functional level (e.g. retail telecommunications service providers) may have to rely on the supply of an input at an upstream level (e.g. reliance on an upstream network provider to carry their downstream services).
-Where a vertical merger takes place, the merged entity may have the ability and incentive to foreclose downstream non-integrated rivals' access to the supply of such an input.
+For example, a provider of telecommunications services carried over someone else's network may wish to integrate with upstream network operation in order to reduce the risk of being held captive by the network owner. - 3.79 More fundamentally, a vertical merger is less likely to be anti-competitive than a horizontal merger because in a vertical merger, the two merging firms will generally supply complementary products whereas in a horizontal merger in the same market the parties will supply substitute products. - 3.80 There are two main possible theories of harm for unilateral effects under a vertical merger.
+Competitors at a downstream functional level (e.g. retail telecommunications service providers) may have to rely on the supply of an input at an upstream level (e.g. reliance on a vertically integrated network provider to carry their downstream services) while at the same time compete with that upstream supplier's downstream arm.
+After a vertical merger, the merged entity may have the ability and incentive to foreclose downstream non-integrated rivals' access to the supply of such an input.
 This is known as input foreclosure theory of harm.
 The other theory of harm, known as customer foreclosure, may result from a vertical merger when a supplier integrates with an important customer in the downstream market.
-Such downstream presence of the merged entity may enable it to foreclose access to a sufficient customer base by its actual or potential rivals in the upstream market (the input market) thereby reducing their ability or incentive to compete. - 3.81 Where there is market power at one functional level, there may be incentives to leverage that market power into the vertically-related market for anti-competitive purposes. - 3.82 The leverage, for example, may take the form of refusing access to an essential facility that the merged firm has recently acquired control of through the merger so as to foreclose competition in a downstream market where it faces competition.
+Such downstream presence of the merged entity may enable it to foreclose access to a sufficient customer base by its actual or potential rivals in the upstream market (the input market) thereby reducing their ability or incentive to compete. - 3.81 Where there is market power at one functional level, there are obvious incentives where there is a vertical merger to leverage that market power into the vertically-related market for anti-competitive purposes. - 3.82 The leverage, for example, may take the form of refusing access to an essential facility that the merged firm has recently acquired control of through the merger so as to foreclose competition in a "downstream" market where it faces competition.
 Alternatively, access may be supplied only on discriminatory or competitively disadvantageous terms (either actual discrimination or concealed discrimination), thus raising its downstream rivals' costs.